 Age also plays a role in infertility with women in the their 30s being about half as fertile as they were in their early 20s.9 Their chances of natural conception decline significantly after age 35.
 While male fertility also declines with age, it happens more gradually.9

-Can Consuming Alcohol Affect In Vitro Fertilization?
+Can Consuming Alcohol Affect IVF?

 There is a limited amount of research on alcohol use in the IVF population; however, studies suggest that alcohol use in women at the time of IVF cycle start can have a negative effect on cycle outcomes.1 The U.S. Surgeon General also advises that woman who are considering becoming pregnant or are already pregnant should abstain from drinking alcohol.10